-In an organization, various important tasks need to be taken care of, which we call a business process.
+In an organization, various important tasks need to be taken care of, which we call a business process and all this business process is important while doing ERP Implementation.
 These include accounting, management of finance, handling leads, human resource, and development, project management, etc.

 Generally, if the organization is new and has a less number of employees, all the above-mentioned processes are either handled manually or different small-sized modules are incorporated to carry out these processes individually.
 Hence, the biggest problem faced here is the flow of data and its security.

 Also, the same data is kept in different modules, creating multiple copies of the same across the organization.
 So, there is a need for software or a platform that acts as a standalone solution to all business processes and also acts as central storage for data so that the employees of the organization can retrieve and work from it.

 To integrate the business processes in an organization, a software module has been developed known as Enterprise Resource Planning, abbreviated as ERP.
 This module automates the main activities and tasks of an organization which were done initially manually.

 It is a platform for standardizing, simplifying, and integrating the mandatory and important business processes like handling the financial transactions, management of human resources, procure and distribution, etc.